 Quartzite begins its geological life as sand grains.
 Over several million years, the grains are compressed and bond together to form quartz sandstone.
 Tectonic compression creates pressure which buries the sandstone grains deeper under layers of rock.
 With enough heat, they melt, recrystallize, and cement together with silica and calcite.
 The result is an intricate network of quartz fused together to create one of nature’s most dense and durable stones.

 Quartzite is often confused with the similar-sounding man-made quartz, but each material has completely different properties.
 Quartzite is a natural metamorphic stone formed within the earth, whereas quartz is a reconstituted man-made material composed of pieces of ground quartz, resin, and polymers.
 The reconstituted properties of quartz cause it to be much less heat and scratch resistant than quartzite.
 Due to the use of resin and polymers in man-made quartz, the product is not UV stable, meaning the colors will fade and yellow.
 Natural quartzite, on the other hand, is UV stable and will hold its finish for many years to come.

 Great architectural designs create harmony between aesthetic, functionality and durability.
 Quartzite ticks all of these boxes, making it an extremely versatile material.

-Quartzite is naturally beautiful and has a wide variety of colours and patterns.
-Whether it’s for a countertop, fireplace, patio or pool, there are plenty of options for those who want to add a vibrant splash of colour or stick to a minimal palette.
-The veining marble-esque patterns also imbue a feeling of elegance to a space.
+Quartzite is naturally beautiful and has a wide variety of colors and patterns.
+Whether it’s for a countertop, fireplace, patio, or pool, there are plenty of options for those who want to add a vibrant splash of color or stick to a minimal palette.
+The veining marble-Esque patterns also imbue a feeling of elegance to a space.

 Why choose quartzite instead of marble or granite?